romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 > **coordinates**: 43.746342094580456, -7.8905053056528685

 This is a short stop to observe the Chl-Amp-bearing harzburgites of the *Limo* massif, visible on the slope above the lookout.
 Weather allowing, this lookout offers a great view of *Cariño*, a fishing town whose port is now used for storing and exporting peridotites mined from the *Mina David* in the *Herbeira* Massif (see **Fig_map-herbeira**).
-To the S of Cariño is the *Ría de Ortigueira*, one of the *Rías Altas* of Galicia(**Fig_miradoiro-do-limo**).
+To the S of *Cariño* is the *Ría de Ortigueira*, one of the *Rías Altas* of Galicia(**Fig_miradoiro-do-limo**).
 The geomorphological term "ría" (Galician for "stream") refers to drowned river valleys that have been flooded by the sea, somewhat equivalent to a fjord for flooded glacial valley (Castaing & Guilcher 1995, and references therein).
 It was originally define in defined to refer to coastal landforms of Galicia and other parts of Spain and Portugal  (_e.g._, Pérez Moreira & Barral Silva 2003).

 <img src="cabo-ortegal/fieldguide_figures/miradoiro-do-limo.png"
-style="max-width: 100%; max-height: 500px; height: auto;"/>
+style="max-width: 100%; max-height: 1000px; height: auto;"/>

 **Fig_miradoiro-do-limo**.
-SW-facing view from *Miradoiro do Limo* lookout towards Cariño, the *Ría de Ortigueira* and the ridge formed by the *Concepenido* eclogites.
+SW-facing view from *Miradoiro do Limo* lookout towards *Cariño*, the *Ría de Ortigueira* and the ridge formed by the *Concepenido* eclogites.
 Note that the *Limo* massif is separated from the *Concepenido* eclogites by a band of granulites (not shown, in the forest below the lookout).
 Photo credit: R. Tilhac.

 The *Ría de Ortigueira* is the estuary of the *Mera* river and an important passage and wintering area for water birds.
 It is roughly developped along the E contact between the Upper and Lower Tectonic units of the Cabo Ortegal Complex.
 On the right-hand side, we can also observe the ridge that forms part of the 20 km-long band of eclogites of the *Concepenido* formation (**Fig_miradoiro-do-limo**), which are the aim of the next stop.